mob-logo

 4. Eye Color: The Glass Frog has gold or yellow eyes, while the Blue Poison Dart Frog has dark brown or black eyes.

-5. Belly Coloration: The Glass Frog has a greenish or whitish belly, while the Blue Poison Dart Frog has a vibrant blue or turquoise belly.
+5. Skin Texture: The Glass Frog has smooth skin, while the Blue Poison Dart Frog has granular skin with a bumpy texture.

 6. Color: The Glass Frog has translucent skin that allows its internal organs to be visible, while the Blue Poison Dart Frog has a vibrant blue and black coloration with bright contrasting patterns.